insideout/ai/_news/2020-04-11-amazon-announces-general-availability-of-aws-deepcomposer.md

 ---
 category: news
 title: "Amazon Announces General Availability of AWS Deepcomposer"
 excerpt: "At re:Invent last year, Amazon launched AWS Deepcomposer as a preview, and it is generally available now with a few new features.
-These features include: Julien Simon, artificial intelligence & machine learning evangelist for EMEA, states in a blog post on ..."
+These features include: Julien Simon, artificial intelligence & machine learning evangelist for EMEA, states in a blog post on the GA of Deepcomposer: Until now, developers interested in growing skills in GANs haven ..."
 publishedDateTime: 2020-04-11T11:30:00Z
 webUrl: "https://www.infoq.com/news/2020/04/amazon-aws-deepcomposer-ga/"
 type: article